mcaliman/mcaliman.github.io/_posts/en/java/2004-01-02-java-classes-methods.md

 ```
 Declaration blocks are just placeholders to highlight the structure of the content between the brackets `{`, `}`. `class` is a reserved word in the language.

-All declarations in classes, constants, variables and methods, can be characterised by the `public` modifier to make them accessible from outside the class, or they can be specified `private` to restrict their visibility and access to the defining class.
+All declarations in classes (constants, variables, and methods) can be characterised by the `public` modifier to make them accessible from outside the class, or they can be specified `private` to restrict their visibility and access to the defining class.

 An intermediate level is `protected`, the purpose of which will be clarified later, after we have mastered the rudiments of object-oriented programming, particularly inheritance.